 Deadlines and payments

-Tax returns in Canada are usually filed by 30 April each year.
-If you trade cryptocurrencies as a business, you may also have to make quarterly advance payments.
+Tax returns in Canada are generally due on 30 April of each year.
+As noted above, if you are trading cryptocurrencies as a business, you must also make quarterly advance payments.

-Given the complexity of cryptocurrency taxation, it is highly recommended that you consult with a tax advisor or accountant who specialises in cryptocurrency transactions.
+Because the world of Canadian tax law with regards to cryptocurrency is constantly changing and developing, it is highly recommended that you consult a tax advisor or accountant who focuses on cryptocurrency transactions.

-Taxation of cryptocurrencies in Canada requires careful consideration and understanding of the current tax laws.
-Proper declaration of cryptocurrency transactions will help avoid potential tax violations and optimise your tax burden.
-Careful attention to tax planning and regularly updating your knowledge of the legislation will ensure compliance and peace of mind regarding your tax obligations.
+Taxation of cryptocurrencies in Canada is a cumbersome process and, hence should be properly weighed and explained under the existing tax laws.
+Proper declaration of all transactions in cryptocurrencies will keep you away from probable incidences of default in payment of tax obligations and at the same time optimise your tax burden.
+Careful attention to tax planning and updating yourself on a regular basis about the legislation would provide peace of mind with respect to the compliance of your tax obligations.

 RUE customer support team